LGuetta/NLP_Project/README.md

 ## Overview

-This project performs sentiment analysis on Bitcoin-related tweets from 2022 and examines their influence on Bitcoin (BTC) price movements.
-By analyzing millions of tweets and corresponding minute-level BTC price data, the project aims to uncover patterns and insights that can inform trading strategies and understand market sentiment dynamics.
+This project investigates the impact of Bitcoin-related tweet sentiment on Bitcoin (BTC) price movements.
+Using NLP techniques, including sentiment analysis, we analyze over 1.3 million tweets from December 2022 to predict the direction of Bitcoin's hourly returns.
+The project leverages minute-level BTC price data to explore potential correlations and insights into market sentiment.

 ## Table of Contents